 Physical examination in children with complete AV septal defects shows an active precordium due to volume and pressure overload of the right ventricle; a single, loud 2nd heart sound (S2) due to pulmonary hypertension; a grade 2 to 3/6 systolic murmur; and sometimes a diastolic murmur at the apex and low left sternal border (see table Heart Murmur Intensity).
 In patients with persistent elevation of pulmonary vascular resistance, especially those with Down syndrome, there may be no murmur, but a loud single S2 will be present.

 Most children with a partial defect have examination findings similar to patients with a secundum ASD, wide splitting of the S2 and a midsystolic (eg, ejection systolic) murmur audible at the upper left sternal border.
-A mid-diastolic rumble may be present at the lower left sternal border when the atrial shunt is large.
+A mid-diastolic murmur may be present at the lower left sternal border when the atrial shunt is large.
 A cleft in the left AV valve results in a blowing apical systolic murmur of mitral regurgitation.

 Diagnosis of atrioventricular septal defects is suggested by clinical examination, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.